Mobsya/aseba/readme.md

 ```
 To compile the TDM without zeroconf, just do it as explained in the previous section.

 Currently, the TDM without zeroconf is invisible to Thymio Suite which relies on zeroconf to discover the TDM TCP port number.
-But you can do it using command-line tools, as explained below.
+But you can do it using command-line tools, as explained above in section _Command-line options_.

 ## Zeroconf advertisement with command-line tools

-Unless you specify it with `--tcpport` (see next section), the TCP port changes every time the TDM is launched.
+Unless you specify it with `--tcpport`, the TCP port changes every time the TDM is launched.
 It's displayed by the TDM shortly after it's launched, on a line like this:
 ```
 [2021-05-19 11:17:20.781] [console] [trace]    main.cpp@L85:  => TCP Server connected on 44125
 ```
 Many lines follow quickly; maybe it's easier to clear the terminal with `clear`, type `tdm` and scroll up as soon as you get the first lines displayed.
 Or even better, reduce the amount of information displayed with `--log info`.
 In the line above, the TCP port is 44125.
 The WebSocket port (WS Server) is always 8597, unless changed with `--wsport`.

 On Linux with Avahi, you can advertise the TDM service as follows (replace 44125 with the value you found):
 ```
-avahi-publish -s "TDM" _mobsya._tcp 44125 ws-port=8597 uuid=`uuidgen`
+avahi-publish -s TDM _mobsya._tcp 44125 ws-port=8597 uuid=`uuidgen`
 ```

 To check: